 Ultracapacitors have become a viable option for automotive OEMs and Tier 1 suppliers over the last few years based on their ancillary power supply for common road encounters including hill climb acceleration and regenerative braking.
 The unique technology enables energy storage in a polarized liquid between an electrode and electrolyte.
 As the liquid surface area increases, so does the energy storage capacity.
 Another recent advancement is the ultracapacitor-powered active roll system which electrically controls the stiffness of roll bars, allowing efficient cornering by placing an electric motor on the vehicle axles.
 Ultracapacitors also offer a wide temperature performance range, generating quality performance even in cold temperatures where common batteries fail to perform.

 As advancements in EV battery technology pace EV adoption, understanding the safety, reliability, and effectiveness of EV batteries is critical to their sustained implementation.
 Manufacturers continue to develop enhanced battery technologies to reduce cost, increase range, and shorten charging capacity timelines to appease customer demand.
-Environmental testing provides the means to understand and implement these enhancements while bolstering consumer confidence.
+Environmental test chambers provide the means to understand and implement these enhancements while bolstering consumer confidence.
 EV batteries are exposed to extreme environmental conditions like heat, cold, vibration, and corrosion in battery test chambers to assess real-world conditions and validation.
-Testing to specific industry and OEM standards demonstrates EV battery safety and reliability, while also revealing potential design faults in the early developmental process.
-Several common international and OEM EV battery testing standards include:
+Industry-specific and OEM EV battery testing standards help to demonstrate EV battery safety and reliability, while also revealing potential design faults in the early developmental process.

 This international standard applies to electrical vehicle systems and components by describing potential environmental stresses and test requirements recommended for the specific mounting location in or on the vehicle.